nmarley/dash-ix-index/README.md

 By default, app will listen on standard express port (3000).

+For testnet, set the INSIGHT\_NETWORK variable.
+To specify the port #, set IXINDEX\_PORT.
+E.g., to run on testnet and listen on port 5000:

+    INSIGHT_DASH_URL=http://testnet.insight.blackcarrot.be/ INSIGHT_NETWORK=testnet IXINDEX_PORT=5000 node index.js

 ### Routes

-    /ixlist -- list of all txids which have IX locks.
+    GET /ixlist -- list of all txids which have IX locks.

-    /is_ix/<txid> -- returns true or false, whether given txid is found in index or not
+    GET /is_ix/<txid> -- returns true or false, whether given txid is found in index or not

+### TODO

+Make the above routes RESTful.

+Refactor to extract config and routes from express server setup.

 ### Usage: